 The students’ legislative right to assessment means both a right to formative (continuous) assessment and final assessment and a right to documentation of their education.
 The students shall be assessed in the school subjects and in order and conduct.

 Pupil assessment has the following aims:

-- Informing the pupil, parents, teacher and school about the pupil's progress concerning the curricula objectives.
+- Informing the pupil, parents, teacher and school about the pupil's progress in relation to the curricula objectives.

 - Serving as a tool for the guidance, motivation and development of the pupil.

-- Offering an opportunity for the teacher to continually evaluate his/her teaching, procedures and whether the pupil is gaining satisfactory learning outcomes from the teaching.
+- Offering an opportunity for the teacher to continuously evaluate his/her teaching, procedures and whether the pupil is gaining satisfactory learning outcomes from the teaching.

 - Providing information about the pupil’s ability to society, employers and higher education institutions.